keiraou/Cloud_Computing_Genomics_Annotation-Service/README.md

 ## System Components
-The GAS service will comprise the following components:
+The GAS service comprises the following components:
 * An object store for input files, annotated (result) files, and job log files.
 * A key-value store for persisting information on annotation jobs.
 * A low cost, highly-durable object store for archiving the data of Free users.